Theory

 WORK

-While a section of the manuscript has appeared in a special issue of Theory and Event on “Black Feminism and Afro-Pessimism,” “Speaking the Hieroglyph: Black Women and Mimetic Thaumaturgy,” her article in Critical Philosophy of Race, “The Pornotrope of Decolonial Feminism,” continues to place into relief the ideological and rhetorical investments in deploying the figure of the Black woman.
-Her essay argues that Maria Lugones’s decolonial feminism circulates Black women’s bodies and scholarship to institute an argument about gender, but only to erase this figure from the political and affective registers of its theorization.
-Terrefe’s research on the ostensible intractability of racial violence, specifically antiblack violence, as global phenomenon has drawn international attention in the form of invitations to present her work at Northwestern, Columbia, and Penn State universities in the US, as well as University College, Dublin, Ireland, and the Max Plank Institute in Goettingen, Germany.
+While a section of the manuscript has appeared in a special issue of Theory and Event on “Black Feminism and Afro-Pessimism,” “Speaking the Hieroglyph: Black Women and Mimetic Thaumaturgy,” her article in Critical Philosophy of Race, “The Pornotrope of Decolonial Feminism,” continues to place into relief the ideological and rhetorical investments in deploying the figure of the Black woman, but only to erase this figure from the political and affective registers of its theorization.

 FUTURE